iChris/logic-pro-marker-to-markdown/README.md

 3. Press "Convert Timecodes" to generate the markdown
 4. Use "Copy to Clipboard" to copy the result

+In Logic Pro, make sure to set the Display Time As to Hours : Minutes : Seconds .
+Milliseconds before exporting the timecode data.

+SCREENSHOT HERE

 ## Input Format

 The tool expects tab-separated data in this format: